What is the therapeutic exercise profession?

 7)Establish therapeutic partnerships with diverse individuals to maximize their adherence to intervention goals by applying motivational interviewing techniques.

-The AACVPR/ACSM joint report summarizing the core competencies of therapeutic exercise professions has been endorsed by numerous professional organizations, including the American Academy of Pediatrics, American Council on Exercise, the American Dietetic Association, the American Heart Association, National Athletic Trainers’ Association, and the YMCA of the USA.
+The AACVPR/ACSM joint report summarizing the core competencies of therapeutic exercise professions has been endorsed by numerous professional organizations, including the American Academy of Pediatrics, the American Council on Exercise, the American Dietetic Association, the American Heart Association, the National Athletic Trainers’ Association, and the YMCA of the USA.

 You mentioned that therapeutic exercise professionals play a significant role in cardiac rehabilitation.